-Step 19: Replace Damaged, Worn or Missing Parts.
-Secure Hardware on the Craftsman Mower
+Step 19: Replace Damaged, Worn, or Missing Parts.
+Secure the Hardware.

 Grease your front wheels, front axle, and deck wheels.
 You will find a grease zerk on each of these items.
 Properly lubricate your lift linkages, pivot points, and brake to ensure they are able to move freely.
 I use a tube of high-performance grease and a spray lubricant.

-Step 21: Wash Your Craftsman Riding Mower & Allow it to Dry Completely
+Step 21: Wash Your Riding Mower & Allow it to Dry Completely

 Wash your Craftsman with a garden hose to clean any remaining dirt from the mower.
 If you choose to use a pressure washer, do not use high pressure as this can damage sealed bearings.
 Once you are finished washing it, you need to let it completely dry.